vanschependom/KULAK_IW-shed-of-graphs/README.md

 > `<timestamp>\t<inputNumber>\t<outputNumber>\t<filter>\t<passedGraphList>`
 >
-> - `timestamp`: the current time in `%d/%m/%Y %H:%M:%S` format
+> - `timestamp:` the current time in `%d/%m/%Y %H:%M:%S` format
-> - `inputNumber`: the number of graphs generated of the given order by Plantri
+> - `inputNumber:` the number of graphs generated of the given order by Plantri
-> - `outputNumber`: the number of of graphs that passed the provided filter
+> - `outputNumber:` the number of of graphs that passed the provided filter
-> - `filter`: the provided JSON filter, parsed as a string
+> - `filter:` the provided JSON filter, parsed as a string
-> - `passedGraphList`: a comma-seperated list of the Graph6 representations of graphs that passed the filter
+> - `passedGraphList:` a comma-seperated list of the Graph6 representations of graphs that passed the filter

 ## Contents